-They also began to study appearance from the viewpoint of the artist and found that in ancient days the proportions of the “golden rectangle” had been established as the form most pleasing to the eye .
+They also began to study appearance from the artist’s viewpoint and found that in ancient days the proportions of the “golden rectangle” had been established as the form most pleasing to the eye.

 Since the Hamilton watch had been produced in many shapes and forms, it was decided to check the sales of various styles and their artistic characteristics.

-The proportions used apparently were the result of good judgment because the golden rectangle had not been considered when the watch designs were created.
+The proportions used apparently resulted from good judgment because the golden rectangle had not been considered when the watch designs were created.

-When an engineer enters a well-established field, he should be careful about discarding well-tried principles of design and should analyze the sales record of the products to determine the functions, form, and color that have appealed to the customer.
+When an engineer enters a well-established field, he should be careful about discarding well-tried principles of design.
+He should analyze the sales record of the products to determine the functions, form, and color that have appealed to the customer.

-Another example of the use of principles and laws evolved over hundreds of years is in the creation of printing type.
+Another example of the use of principles and laws that evolved over hundreds of years is creating printing type.

-Each style has been created by an outstanding artist.
-The perfection of the art is not always realized.
+An outstanding artist has created each style.
+The perfection of art is not always realized.

 Letters are made in accordance with certain laws of proportion; the spacing, the size of lines, and the proportion of top to bottom are all worked out with mathematical precision.

-Originals are made on a large scale and reduced to the size of print.
+Originals are made on a large scale and are reduced to the size of the print.

-The large originals, although made according to the rules of proper proportion, always require slight modifications by the artist to obtain balance, spacing, legibility, and proper characteristics.
+Although made according to the rules of proper proportion, the large originals always require slight modifications by the artist to obtain balance, spacing, legibility, and proper characteristics.